obsidiansystems/android-activity/README.md

 ```
 -------------------------------------------------------------------------------

-Create frontend/src/Main.hs and put something like the following in it:
+The ob-init.hs file should have also generated frontend/src/Main.hs that
+resembles the following:

 -------------------------------------------------------------------------------
 ```